Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 Headphones

-I wear my headphones (almost) every day, listening to podcasts and audio books on airplanes, trains and buses but also on my morning runs.
-My headphones are the Jabra Elite 7 Pro.
+I wear my headphones (almost) every day, listening to podcasts and audiobooks on aeroplanes, trains and buses but also on my morning runs.
+My headphones are the Jabra Elite 8 Active.
 They weren’t cheap but included several features I was looking for:

 • Waterproof (including a warranty against sweat damage);